 The School will ensure a comprehensive curriculum response to enable all pupils to learn about and manage the associated risks effectively and will support parents and the school community (including all members of staff) to become aware and alert to the needs of keeping children safe online.
 Reference will be made to the DfE advice Teaching online safety in schools.
-Detailed information can be found in the school's Online Safety Policy and procedures.
+The breadth of issues classified within online safety is considerable and ever evolving but can be categorised into four areas of risk: content; contact; conduct and commerce.
+Detailed information on these risk areas can be found in the school's Online Safety Policy and procedures.